Josef O'Connor: Life and work

-Josef O’Connor was born in 1990 in London, England and sold his first painting at the age of 13.
-He was educated at Cardinal Vaughan Memorial School and Tiffin Boys School before dropping out at 18 and starting "Pollocks," a digital art platform designed for young creatives to share and discuss their work online.
+Josef O’Connor was born in 1990 in London, England.
+He sold his first painting at the age of 13.
+He was educated at Cardinal Vaughan Memorial School and Tiffin Boys School before dropping out at 18.

 In 2007, O'Connor launched the digital art platform "Pollocks" in an attempt to challenge the traditional gallery model, by providing a virtual space for young creatives to upload and share their work online.

 In 2008, starting with the re-appropriation of empty retail space on London's Carnaby Street, O’Connor invited members of the public to contribute to the evolution of "Blank Canvas".
 The performance ran for two weeks, with live musical performances from Laura Marling and Ladyhawke.
 Other notable contributors included Annie Lennox, Levi Palmer, Marc Quinn and photographer Rankin.
 Later in the year, O’Connor exhibited alongside Marlene Dumas as part of the Free Art Fair at The Barbican Centre in London.

-Inspired by the Global Financial Crisis, O’Connor presented 'Worthless', a live art installation that parodied the iconic retail giant Woolworths, the public was encouraged to submit their 'worthless' item and have it transformed into a work of art.
+Inspired by the 2008 financial crisis, O’Connor presented 'Worthless', a live art installation that parodied the iconic retail giant Woolworths, the public was encouraged to submit a 'worthless' item and have it transformed into a work of art.
 Once transformed, participants were invited to buy back the works, for the sum of money that they believed it was worth.